alg4c/odin-recipes/README.md

 # odin-recipes

 The first project with Odin Project.
-I will be creating a recipe site.
+I will be creating a recipe site to demonstrate understading of HTML and responsive CSS.